MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-create-and-publish-marketplace-item.md

    > [!NOTE]
    > Never hard code any secrets such as product keys, password, or any customer identifiable information in the Azure Resource Manager template.
 Template JSON files are accessible without the need for authentication once published in the gallery.
 Store all secrets in [Key Vault](/azure/azure-resource-manager/resource-manager-keyvault-parameter) and call them from within the template.

    It's recommended that before publishing your own custom template, you try to publish the sample as-is and make sure it works in your environment.
-Once you’ve verified this step works, then delete the sample from gallery and make iterative changes until you are satisfied with the result.
+Once you've verified this step works, then delete the sample from gallery and make iterative changes until you are satisfied with the result.

    The following template is a sample of the Manifest.json file: